SDG17: PARTNERSHIP FOR THE GOALS

 Sustainable Development Goals (SDGs) are a set of 17 global objectives designed to address a wide range of social, economic, and environmental challenges facing our world.
 SDG 17, "Partnership for the Goals," recognizes that achieving these ambitious targets requires collaborative efforts involving governments, businesses, civil society, and educational institutions like GUST Gulf University.

-GUST Gulf University's Commitment to SDGs and SDG 17:
+Gulf University's Commitment to SDGs and SDG 17:

 1. Curriculum Integration: GUST integrates SDGs into its curriculum, ensuring that students across various disciplines are educated about the global challenges outlined in the goals.
 This empowers future leaders with the knowledge and awareness needed to drive change.